 LISTS OF PRODUCTS NOT COVERED BY THE FGDR

-capitalisation policies with an insurance company;
+life insurance policies and capitalisation policies purchased from an insurance company;

 pension savings schemes (PER, PERP, PEP) with an insurance company;